CiscoSecurity/tr-05-serverless-relay/aws/HOWTO.md

 # AWS HOWTO

+**Note.** This document is intended for the initial AWS setup.
+If you have not configured your AWS environment yet, then make sure to do that first by thoroughly carrying out any instructions from this document.

 ## Using Custom AWS IAM Users, Roles, Policies

 ### Custom AWS IAM Users and Policies for Deployment